 Led by Gunditjmara and Yuin culinary entrepreneur Niyoka Bundle and head chef Vincent Manning, this cafe and bar at Hamer Hall in the arts precinct fuses traditional Indigenous ingredients with contemporary dishes.
 By day Pawa serves up casual First Nations–influenced brekkie and lunch, from strawberry gum pain au chocolat to kangaroo pies.
 By night, a locally sourced drinks menu kicks in to accompany snacks featuring native Australian ingredients.

 Discover globally inspired fine dining with an Indigenous spin at the Windsor end of Chapel Street.
 Entirely female Aboriginal owned and operated, Interlude is the sleek creation of two friends: Yorta Yorta, Wemba Wemba and Barapa Barapa woman Apryl Day, and Merooni woman of the Gurang Nation Kaylah Truth.
 Their focus is on native ingredients locally sourced through First Nations suppliers.
 Graze on flavoursome crocodile tempura, Warrigal greens and green ant curry, paired with a Kakadu plum martini.

-With its stunning natural setting within peaceful bush in Kalimna West, GLaWAC's Bush Cafe is the ideal spot to be introduced to Indigenous flavours used in modern ways, from salt bush and mountain pepper to bush tomatoes.
-Enjoy fresh local produce and bush tucker, then pop into the Aboriginal Art Gallery.
+With its stunning natural setting within peaceful bush in Kalimna West, the Bush Café at Gunaikurnai Land and Waters Aboriginal Corporation is the ideal spot to be introduced to Indigenous culinary flavours used in modern ways, from salt bush and mountain pepper to bush tomatoes.
+Enjoy plates of fresh local produce and bush tucker, then pop into the Aboriginal Art Gallery for a browse.